 To deal with emergencies, both fire and medical, the District staffs a team of professional firefighters and paramedics 24 hours a day, with skills and equipment necessary to deal with a wide variety of emergencies.
-The combined District and service areas will have approximately 241 professional firefighters certified as advanced life support (ALS) paramedics, while 100% of the remaining fire-suppression personnel are certified at either the Basic or Intermediate Emergency Medical Technician levels.
-Under the guidance of physician advisors, emergency medical service personnel (all of whom are firefighters) maintain a highly certified skill level through several specialized programs.
+The combined District and service areas will have approximately 255 professional firefighters and paramedics certified as advanced life support (ALS) paramedics, while 100% of the remaining fire suppression personnel are certified at either the Basic or Intermediate Emergency Medical Technician levels.
+Under the guidance of physician advisors, emergency medical service personnel maintain a highly certified skill level through several specialized programs.